 It's a sweet, really an amazing gesture, for my grandparents, if it was them, to give a gift like that, so far into the future to the children of their child, who grew up to be my mother and to have me and my sisters, and grow old and finally while I'm getting old myself, for her to pass, a gift on that occasion, to comfort the crying grandkids who lost their mom, a gift from her parents down through the many decades!
 A gift personally to me and my siblings, across 86 years: we love you!
 Unbelieveable.
+Come to think of it, I recently heard that an LA policeman in the 1940's made $150/month; Gramma Margaret was an LA School District elementary school teacher, so she probably made less than that; making $800 was more than 5 months of Gramma's full-time salary.
+Now that is a Gift!
 Thank you Grampa Bill, Gramma Margaret, thank you.

 That's such a beautiful side to this story.
 So touching.

 But there's also a side of the story that you can get something from in your own financial life, your life of keeping your sh*t together.
 Let's think about what happened, and what it meant.